 This line graph below shows sale prices of homes month by month back 13 years: (click to enlarge)

 As you can see, these homes sold for more after the first of the year when the supply is lower and the demand is higher.
 The majority of these homes were relisted with the same agents and the same pictures.
 Goes to show it wasn’t about marketing or the agent, it was simply the timing.
 This timing can and should be taken advantage of by buyers.
 Imagine being a buyer who hesitated in the fall by thinking “What’s wrong with it” and then paid more in the winter?
 The crazy part is this happens every single year.

 Why is there more demand in winter and spring?

 There are two reasons there is more demand in the winter and spring than in the summer and fall.

-- Tenants- Many more tenants have leases that expire in the spring than the fall because landlords know it is far harder to rent a unit in the fall than the spring.
-So, every winter and spring there are thousands upon thousands of want to be buyers across Massachusetts who set out to buy a home and stop renting.
+- Tenants – Many more tenants have leases that expire in the spring than the fall because landlords know it is far more difficult to rent a unit in the fall than the spring.
+So, every winter and spring there are thousands upon thousands of want-to-be-buyers across Massachusetts who set out to buy a home and stop renting.

 - Advice for Homeowners

 - Building a Home

 - Buying & Selling